top of page

 SAM HIRD—BIOGRAPHY

-Baritone Sam Hird is a Jette Parker Artist at the Royal Opera House for the 2025-26 and 2026-27 seasons.
-He made his Royal Opera debut in May 2025 when he stepped in as cover to play the title role in two performances of Telemann’s Pimpinone in the Linbury Theatre.
-He will make his main stage Covent Garden debut as Baron Douphol in Richard Eyre's production of Verdi's La Traviata.
+Baritone Sam Hird is a Jette Parker Artist at the Royal Opera House.
+He made his mainstage Covent Garden debut in January 2026 as Baron Douphol in Richard Eyre's production of Verdi's La Traviata.

 He was a member of the Opera Studio at the Royal College of Music from 2024-25, studying with Peter Savidge and Sir Thomas Allen.
 He previously graduated with a Masters degree at the RCM in 2024 and was awarded the prestigious Tagore Gold Medal.